 I grew up on a farm near Kirksville, Missouri, the fictionalized setting of my first middle grade/young adult novel, The Feedsack Dress.
-During the summer I worked in the fields and garden, pumped water for the milk cows, and read books that carried me far away.
+Like its main character, I attended a one-room school.
+During the summer I worked in the fields and garden, pumped water for the milk cows, suffered through 4-H sewing projects, and read books that carried me far away.

-Settling in Washington, D.C., I edited a national magazine on service-learning and then became a freelance writer and editor.
-I wrote hundreds of articles, four nonfiction books, and a variety of other nonfiction materials.
-I edited several national newsletters, most notably Writing That Works.
-From 1990 to 2011, it served as a monthly “desktop seminar” for corporate writers and editors.
+Settling in Washington, D.C., I edited a national magazine on service-learning and, in 1982, became a freelance writer and editor.
+I wrote hundreds of articles (dozens on travel), four nonfiction books, and a variety of other nonfiction materials.
+I edited everything from calendars to conference proceedings.
+One specialty became national newsletters, most notably Writing That Works, a monthly “desktop seminar” for corporate writers and editors.

 I revived my childhood dreams of writing fiction.
 In 2007 I moved back to Columbia, Missouri, to focus on historical novels for tweens and teens and contemporary mysteries for adults.
 The Missouri Center for the Book named The Feedsack Dress the state’s Great Read at the 2009 National Book Festival.